jjmoy/TIDAL_HACK_2025/README.md

 ### Frontend
 - Make sure node.js is installed, once installed, go to the pinsafe (not PinSafe) directory and do npm install, and then npm run dev to boot up the frontend server.

+### Backend
+- Make sure that uvicorn and fastAPI are installed.
+Go to the PinSafe-API directory and run start the back end via uvicorn.